jeonconnect/jeonconnect/README.md

 # jeonconnect

-Send a email to jeonconnect@gmail.com for support of apple appstore app, JEON STAGE.
+Send a email to jeonconnect@gmail.com for support of apple appstore app, "jeoncomic".
 Thank you.